 By Wardah Malik

 Travelling to foreign countries can often be a great adventure – one that explores language, culture and food.
-But the traveller should take a special care in ensuring before he sets out that the health problems that he might encounter abroad are covered by an adequate insurance.
+But the traveller should take a special care in ensuring before he sets out that the health problems that he might encounter abroad are covered by adequate insurance.

 Several companies have made a fortune on foreign healthcare systems for tourists.
 However, a new form of medical assistance is questioning the fundamental notion of how a hospital benefits from catering specifically to foreigners.
 This new form of assistance is referred to as HospiQuality and has its origins in Spain.